DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 D. Use a Google Kubernetes Engine cluster to host your model.
 Monitor the status of the Operation object for 'error' results.

 ---
-**A.**  This is not correct because you should not use the Operation object to monitor failures.
+**Not A.**  This is not correct because you should not use the Operation object to monitor failures.

 ---